FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/03Task3.md

 ![csrf11](csrf11.png)

-12. Click on the repeater tab to see the change password request.
+12. Click on the **Repeater** tab to see the change password request.
 The Raw request shows the current password and new password we updated.

 ![csrf12](csrf12.png)